rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ![screenshot](img/Flatseal.png)

 Flatseal is a graphical utility to review and modify permissions from your Flatpak applications.
-This application allows you to look at all your installed Flatpak applications and verify their permissions.
+This application allows you to look at all of your installed Flatpak applications and verify their permissions.

 **Installation Instructions**